peterrus/docker-s3-cron-backup/README.md

 [:star: Github](https://github.com/peterrus/docker-s3-cron-backup)

 ## What is it?

+> ℹ️ I am currently not actively maintaining this container.
+Feel free to fork it, modify it locally or use it as inspiration.

 A modest little container image that periodically backups any volume mounted to `/data` to S3-compatible storage in the form of a timestamped, gzipped, tarball.
 By default this container is configured to work with Amazon S3 but it should work with most S3-backends.

 ## Great, but how does it work?